incomestore/WP-Recipe-Rich-Pins-ZipList/recipe-rich-pins-ziplist/README.txt

 == Description ==

+Add recipe rich pin meta data to your ZipList recipes for enhanced pins on Pinterest.

 ZipList does most of the work.
 We just add a couple things to help.

 Basically, we add any missing [Schema.org](http://schema.org) meta tags Pinterest requires that ZipList doesn't provide, along with a link to verify each recipe when you're editing a post.